 Yes, but we do ask for advance notice so that guests are provided with the very best visitor experience.
 This allows team members to schedule adequate time to conduct tours and to ensure that we have sufficient parking to accommodate buses or extra cars onsite.
-We offer daily tours and talks, but if you have a special group of ten or more people, it is advised that you request a special tour.
+For more information about scheduling a school or camp group visit, click here.
+We also offer daily public tours, but if you have a special group of 10 or more people, it is advised that you request a private tour.

 Private tours are available at 10:30 a.m.

-• Private tours are offered for groups featuring 10 or more people (i.e., schools, camps, senior centers)
+• Private tours are offered for groups with 10 or more people (e.g. senior centers, community organizations, clubs).

 Public tours are featured at 2 p.m.

-• Public tours are offered for individuals or groups featuring less than 10 people (i.e., families, social clubs)
+• Public tours are offered for individuals or groups with less than 10 people (e.g. families, social clubs) to attend.

 • We respectfully request advance registration to accommodate your needs, particularly during manatee season.
 Click here to register for your tour.